danimm/mocky-api/README.md

 # Mocky API - Patternlab web component library mock data

-This project is a small backend target for the creation of the test data API of our Energie 360 web component library based on Patternlab.
+This project is a small backend target for the creation of the test data API of our [Energie 360 web component library](https://e360-patternlab.web.app) based on [Patternlab](https://patternlab.io/).

-It is based on nitro, a backend that is part of the open source [unJS](https://unjs.io/) (universal JS) Github organisation and powers other well-known open source frameworks such as [Nuxt](https://nuxt.com/) or [Analog](https://analogjs.org/).
+It is based on **Nitro**, a Node Backend that is part of the open source [unJS](https://unjs.io/) (universal JS) Github organisation and powers other well-known open source frameworks such as [Nuxt](https://nuxt.com/) or [Analog](https://analogjs.org/).

-It is a minimalist backend, with file-based routing and written entirely in typescript.
+It is a minimalist backend, that can run the same code base in almost any posting environment (Node, Workers, Edge functions, Bun...) with file-based routing and written entirely in typescript.

 Look at the [Nitro documentation](https://nitro.unjs.io/) to learn more.